ArtyCodingart/form-craft/docs/validation-rules/decimal.md

 Negative number (less than zero).

 **Parameters**
-- `message: String` – error message if the value is not negative
+- `message: LocalizedStringResource` – error message if the value is not negative

 ```swift
 let negative = FormCraftValidationRules()